chiragaggarwal99/whitepanda_assignment/README.md

 # whitepanda_assignment
 White Panda Assignment

-This includes the front end design for the company named White Pandas
+This includes the front end design for the company 'White Panda'